 “ The size of the field (usually about 30 riders) and the half dozen staff means that by day three or so everybody knows everybody’s name and you really feel part of a close friendly group, trying to help everyone succeed.
 The organiser and his team have set it all up so well for us, without them, such a challenge would be impossible.
 We have done so many climbs, some were a breeze, some an almighty struggle and as with all the Cent Cols routes it’s the previously unknown climbs that highlight a day or the back roads we take.
 It has been so savage that only six riders managed to complete the whole route.
 The event is so intense you have no time off the bike for anything other than to eat, sleep, endeavour to stay awake during the nightly briefing and to arrange ever increasingly elaborate feats of engineering excellence to wedge, suspend and oscillate the hotel’s bathroom hair dryer to dry your kit by it’s self (many a fuse has been blown).

-Events for 2015 : places for these events will be on sale on THURSDAY 30th October 2014.
-See Registration page for 2015 prices NOW. ( A small increase has been unavoidable in order to make these events sustainable.
+Events for 2015 : places are now on sale at Rapha Travel.
+See Registration page for 2015 prices. ( A small increase has been unavoidable in order to make these events sustainable.
 The extreme nature of these events puts as much pressure on costs as it does on legs !)

 CCC Cantabrico 14 – 24 September.
 (NEW).
-(Bilbao to Bilbao) The BIG climbs of the Vuelta and so many more.
+(FIVE-star difficulty-rating) Bilbao to Bilbao.
+The BIG climbs of the Vuelta and so many more.
 From the Basque Country to the Picos region and back.
 TOUGH !

 CCC Cevennes to Cantal.
-(NEW) 29 September to 9 October ( Montpellier to Montpellier).
-Limited to 18 places, a very special ride through some of the wildest parts of France : Cevennes, Ardeche & the Monts du Cantal.
-TO APPLY FOR A PLACE ON THIS EVENT YOU MUST HAVE ALREADY RIDDEN AT LEAST ONE CCC EVENT.
+(NEW) 29 September to 9 October ( TWO-star difficulty-rating) Montpellier to Montpellier.
+Limited to 15 places, for its’ first edition,, a very special ride through some of the wildest parts of France : Cevennes, Ardeche & the Monts du Cantal.
+The perfect CCC for those looking for a tough, but more “social”, ride without too many steep gradients.